Updated October 24, 2019

 No. Verbal agreements are only considered valid for month-to-month rentals.
 However, under Washington State law, any residential or commercial lease exceeding two years is considered a transfer of an interest in real property.
 To be valid, these leases exceeding two years must be recorded in the office of the county recorder for the county where the property is located.
 This is covered in Washington State Law under RCW 65.08.060.

 Dimension Law Group has experienced attorneys that know the nuances of landlord/tenant and real estate law and are ready to help.
-If you are a landlord and you have further questions, please contact our office for a free 10-minute phone consultation.
+If you are a landlord and you have further questions, please contact our office to schedule a phone consultation.

 Disclaimer: Washington Landlord Tenant Laws have changed substantially over the last few years.
 This information may not be up to date.
 The information on this site is general information and not a substitute for legal advice.
 Please contact Dimension Law Group to schedule a consultation on the most up to date information.